Introduction to 2D Animation

 Optional Performance Boost

-You can improve the performance of the animated Sprite’s deformation at runtime by installing the Burst and Collections package from the Package Manager.
+When animating your characters, you can improve the runtime performance of the animated Sprite’s deformation by installing both the Burst and Collections packages from the Package Manager.
 This allows the 2D Animation package to use Burst compilation to speed up Unity’s processing of Sprite mesh deformation.